Knowledge hub

 What is a license?

 A license means having the right to use a Materialise software product under certain conditions.
-If you have a valid license (in the form of a CCKey or voucher), you will be able to activate your software.
+If you have a valid license (in the form of a CCKey or an Activation ID), you will be able to activate your software.
 If your license is no longer valid, you will not be able to run the software.
 Depending on the type of license you have, you can renew it or prolong it after contacting your local office.

-Why do I receive a password for only 2 or 6 months, even though my license lasts longer than that?
+Why do I receive a password for only 2 or 12 months, even though my license lasts longer than that?

 How can I set up a floating license server?

-Please consult our Floating License Installation Guide for more information.
+For Mimics 27 and older, please consult our Floating License Installation Guide for more information.

 What’s a system ID, where can I find it, and what do I do when it’s changed?